 Utillian introduced themselves in the wax concentrates by creating their first wax pen, Utillian 5.
-It’s a mid-tier vaporizer that matches its durability with performance.
-It has a long battery life, interchangeable coils, and adjustable airflow that’s primarily built for one reason—massive cloud production.
+It's a mid-tier vaporizer that matches its durability with performance.
+It features a straightforward single button interface, two interchangeable coils, and adjustable airflow that's primarily built for one reason—massive cloud production.

 Design & Features

-The 5 is a standard looking vape pen that has a single power button, a mouthpiece on top, and a USB port on the side of the device.
-It has a solid and rugged design, and a bit bigger than most wax pens around.
-But still, it’s portable enough to carry around and put into your pocket.
-It has a stainless steel exterior with either a matte black or titanium gold finish that looks classy.
-It’s kind of hefty but also sturdy and the parts feel tough and durable.
+The 5 is a standard-looking vape pen that has a single power button, a mouthpiece on top, and a USB port on the side of the device.
+It has a solid and rugged design and is a bit bigger than most wax pens around.
+But still, it's portable enough to carry around and put into your pocket.
+The exterior of the device is made from stainless steel with a matte finish- available in varied metallic colors.
+The addition of the black ceramic mouthpiece makes the entire device seem more minimal and sleek.

 The Utillian 5 features an adjustable airflow located underneath the mouthpiece that allows control of the draw resistance.
 Increasing the airflow will cause air to pass through the oven resulting in cooler, less dense vapor.
 While decreasing the airflow will produce bigger clouds and tastier vapor.
 It's a pretty nice additional feature for a wax pen within its price range.

-The interchangeable coils are a nice feature for this vaporizer.
-It’s one of the key factors to affect its performance.
+The interchangeable coils are a standout feature of this vaporizer.
+It's one of the key factors to affect its performance.
 There are two coils that you can choose from:

 Both coils have black ceramic rods instead of quartz, which is a pretty common coil type for extract vaporizers.
 The black ceramic rod allows the wax to soak and not to slip into the bottom of the oven, resulting in efficient vapor production.

 The 5 is a straightforward device with a simple one-button interface.
 It does not have precise temperature controls but it has 4 voltage settings: 2.2V, 2.4V, 2.6V, and 2.8V.